guptaloop/Ravenhood/README.md

 - the cursor over a watchlist item doesn't stay as 'pointer'

 - fix the Stock Page when not logged in -- nav bar and order form
+- line up price chart on stock show with the order form (about section below)
+- fix the NaN issue when shares cell is empty in order form